lillyphan/HashTables/README.md

 ## Challenge 2

 Whether or not x % 599 would be a good hash function depends largely on the type of string being passed in.
 The string can vary from lowercase letters, uppercase letters, long, or short.
+In the scenario that the summation of characters is any less than 599 and are patterned, the distribution of values is not very even.
+For example, short (3 characters) strings made up of uppercase letters can have summation values ranged between 195 to 270.
+In this case, the indices of values would be very close to eachother and therefore not very well distributed.
+However, if the summation is larger than 599 (which can be achieved with longer strings or lowercase letters), the function will map out more evenly-distributed values.